 Subject code SCNB1033

 Credit Points 6

-Mode of Delivery Internal (on campus) or External (fully online)
+Mode of Delivery Face-to-face or fully online

 Subject type Core

 This subject will give students the opportunity to analyse critically the practice of managing and growing successful businesses in a competitive and complex world.
 With emphasis on the theories of management, the need for developing expert domain judgement and autonomous decision making, and fostering an in-depth understanding of the opportunities and challenges arising from advances in technology, students will examine the key drivers behind business growth.
 Embracing change and technological innovation by creating an environment in which new ideas can flourish is examined.